Qumulo/docs/administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.md

 ## Prerequisites
 Before you begin, make sure that you have done the following.

-* Obtain `.zip` file with VPN keys from Qumulo Care
+* Obtain a `.zip` file with VPN keys from Qumulo Care

-* Whitelist the following domains in your firewall rules
+* Whitelist the following domains in your firewall rules:

   * `ep.qumulo.com`